splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 MMS are available for a specific endpoint or for the aggregate of all endpoints in a service.

 Endpoint-level MMS reflect the activity of a single endpoint in a service, while service-level MMS aggregate the activity of all of the endpoints in the service.
-MMS are limited to spans where the ``span.kind = SERVER`` or ``span.kind = CONSUMER``.
+MMS are limited to spans where the ``span.kind`` has a value of ``SERVER`` or ``CONSUMER``.

 Spans might lack a ``kind`` value, or have a different ``kind`` value, in the following situations: